Symptoms and Warning Signs of Meth Abuse

 - Spending large amounts of time abusing meth

 - Developing physical or psychological problems due to meth use

 - Giving up activities in effort to use or get meth

 - Experiencing drug cravings

 If two or three of the criteria are met, the meth abuse disorder is considered mild.
 Four or five is considered moderate, and six or more is considered severe.

 Find Treatment for Meth Addiction

 Meth is a dangerous and highly addictive drug.
 If someone you know is exhibiting signs of meth abuse, it’s essential that you communicate the importance of getting professional help.
 Inpatient rehabs, therapy, and support groups can all help individuals struggling with a methamphetamine addiction achieve and maintain sobriety.
-If you’re ready to take that first step, contact a treatment provider today to find the best rehabilitation center for your needs.
+If you’re ready to take that first step, contact a treatment provider today.